 If there is doubt about some of the circumstances of the death, fire or explosion, the Coroner may make a finding based on what was most likely to have occurred (i.e. on the balance of probabilities).
-However, when making a finding of death by suicide, the Coroner must be satisfied beyond reasonable doubt that the deceased intended to take his or her own life.
+Similarly, when making a finding that a person did an act with the intent to take their own life, the Coroner must also be satisfied on the balance of probabilities of that intention.

 For a NSW Coroner to have jurisdiction to investigate the circumstances of a death there must be some connection with the State of NSW.
 This generally means that, at the time of their death, the person must have been:

 Jurisdiction to investigate the circumstances of a fire or explosion requires the fire or explosion to have occurred in NSW.

 When Coroners in more than one State have jurisdiction to investigate, the respective State Coroners will usually consult each other to determine which State should relinquish jurisdiction to the other.
 In rare cases inquests into the same death may be heard in more than one jurisdiction.

 The coronial jurisdiction is inquisitorial: the Coroner is principally concerned with finding out what happened and how it might be prevented from happening again.